Posts Tagged ‘definition’

 Hare with brown hairhare [noun]: a mammal belonging to the genus Lepus, similar to rabbits

-The hare is related to the rabbit but do not have burrows for its young and is generally larger.
+The hare is related to the rabbit but does not have burrows for its young and is generally larger.

 My tips for remembering which is which – hares are like rabbits while hair is in the air.